 Most dentists are general practitioners.
 Others may practice in one of nine specialty areas, including orthodontics, oral and maxillofacial surgery, pediatric dentistry, periodontics, prosthodontics, endodontics, dental public health, oral pathology, or oral and maxillofacial radiology.

-Employment of dentists is expected to grow by 21 percent from 2010 to 2020 as the population ages.
-The median annual wage for dentists was $149,310 in May 2012.
-For general dentists, the median annual wage was $145,240, while the average was more than $187,200 for oral and maxillofacial surgeons and for orthodontists.
+Employment of dentists is expected to grow by 6 percent from 2021 to 2031.
+The median annual wage for dentists was $163,220 in May 2021.
+For general dentists, the median annual wage was $160,370, while the average was more than $208,000 for oral and maxillofacial surgeons and for orthodontists.

 Program & Requirements